PaulaGi02/Flash-Games/README.md

 # FlashPlay

 ## Description:
-FlashPlay is a gamified learning app.
+FlashPlay is a gamified vocabulary learning app.
 Players start by importing or creating a deck of flashcards, which becomes the foundation for a series of interactive minigames.
 In total you can choose between three different mini games:
 1. Memory Game: The flashcards are upside-down and youu have to find the matching pairs <br>
 <img width="300" alt="Bildschirmfoto 2025-07-01 um 15 47 53" src="https://github.com/user-attachments/assets/ba6eef85-ba0f-4735-b7bb-6f6f41920889" /> <br>
 3. Snake Race: You race against a timed snake.
 If you answer the question correctly you get faster, if you answer incorrectly your snake gets slower<br>